Students, credit cards and the new reform law: The fine print

 No more freebies.
 Currently, some credit card companies offer students token gifts, pizza or free meals just for applying.
 But the Credit CARD Act will outlaw this practice at application sites on or near college campuses.
 "You won't be able to get a free T-shirt or a free Frisbee anymore for submitting an application," says Diane Nissen Friedman, a financial expert in Ridgewood, N.J.
 "Because there are not going to be those incentives out there, there's not going to be so much of a motivating factor to get a credit card."

+Fewer prescreened offers.
 Under the new law, credit reporting agencies, such as Experian, Equifax and TransUnion, cannot provide the credit reports of under-21 consumers to credit card companies unless the consumer specifically requests that they do so.
-This will keep young people from receiving those preapproved offers for student credit cards
+This will keep young people from receiving those preapproved offers for student credit cards in the mail.

 Recommendations to colleges and universities.
 The law also urges colleges and universities to adopt policies that restrict credit card marketing on their campuses, including requiring advance notice of when they will be on campus and limiting the locations of marketing activities.
 The law also encourages the colleges to require credit and debt management sessions as a routine part of new student orientation programs.
 Recognizing the potential for abuse of students, many schools have adopted such policies over the past several years.